Master of Health Administration Degree Online

 Master of Health Administration Degree Faculty

-The Master of Health Administration program offers a challenging, interdisciplinary educational experience that enables intellectual and professional advancement for health administration masters degree students.
-ATSU School of Health Management (SHM) faculty and staff are dedicated to your success, and comprehensive student services are available, including advising, tutoring and technical support.
+The Master of Health Administration degree online program offers a challenging, interdisciplinary educational experience that enables intellectual and professional advancement for health administration masters degree students.
+ATSU College of Graduate Health Studies (CGHS) faculty and staff are dedicated to your success, and comprehensive student services are available, including advising, tutoring and technical support.

 Don Altman, DDS, DHSc, MPH, MBA, MA